-Rose gold, subway tiles and exposed lighting were some of the top home decor trends of 2018.
-With a new year comes new decorating patterns, stylish, timeless pieces to fresh takes on old styles.
-2019 is going to have some fantastic home design trends.
-Read on and watch out for the trends our senior designers say will make their way into your home.
+But with a new year come new decorating patterns and ideas along with stylish, timeless pieces for fresh takes on classic styles.
+And as our interior designers recently noted, 2019 is going to bring with it some fantastic home design trends to take note of.
+Read on and watch out for these interior design trends that our senior designers think will make their way into your home.

-Like velvet pieces many designers have noticed a shift and that more decorators are partial to fixture from local artist and small businesses, especially lighting.
-Artisan fixtures personalize your home, and like natural elements, helps shifts homes focus from the tech world to the natural world.
+Like customized pieces many interior designers have noticed a shift in lighting and that more of our clients are partial to fixtures from local artist and small businesses alike to create unique environments.

 Image via: Gabriel Scott

 Stepping away from the tech-obsessed decor trends that we saw dominate the 2018 design trends, 2019 move towards fresh, natural materials such as stone, copper, concrete, and granite.